lehrblogger/lehrblogger.com-octopress/source/_posts/2009-02-24-programming-a-to-z-assignment-4-concordance-sorting.md

   - assignments
   - ITP
   - ITP - A2Z
-excerpt: "How did anyone program anything before Google?"
+blurb: "How did anyone program anything before Google?"
-show_excerpt: true
+show_blurb: true
 ---
 The class prior to the fourth assignment covered concordances, data structures for word counts, and other related topics.
 I completed one of the more challenging suggested alternative tasks for the [assignment][1]: